HenryCowan/EMG-Gaming/Rpi_end/unit tests in RPI end/Data filter+udp sending unit/README.md

-## Realtime plotting/UDP-sending of filtered and power-time-smoothed EMG signals.
+## Realtime plotting and sending (UDP) of filtered/PTS EMG signals.

-The first image displays the raw data, while the second shows the high-pass filtered and smoothed data (Fc = 10Hz; smoothed over 5 samples) to be sent via UDP
+The first image displays the raw data, while the second shows the high-pass filtered and power-time-smoothed EMG data (Fc = 10Hz; smoothed over 5 samples) to be sent via UDP.

 ![](origin.png)